sdthomas91/home2home/debug-log.md

         - Identified the issue was with the user model - I had not added or migrated the first name and last name to the user model so there was nothing to update
         - Still not displaying - realised I also needed to update the django templating in the HTML as it was trying to pull a full name, but that isn't a specific field.
 Changed to first and last and works okay now

+- Bookings
+    * Booking form
+        - Issues incorporating the booking form on the property_detail page - throwing a url error
+        - Had added booking URL's but not added to main URL's - easy fix
+        - New issue thrown "Cannot assign "<Profile: mrHost>": "Booking.user" must be a "User" instance."
+        -